Ammonia Leak Injuries

 Many people have heard of ammonia as a combination of nitrogen and hydrogen that can be deadly.
 At room temperature, it is colorless but has a distinct smell.
-If exposed to ammonia, an individual can not only have long-lasting side effects but can also die.
+If exposed to ammonia, an individual may not only suffer long-lasting side effects but could also die.

-Fishing vessels commonly have ammonia leaks because they have large refrigeration systems to store fish products at sea to keep them fresh.
-When the system begins leaking, it can cause crew injuries, including lung damage, industrial asthma, or other pulmonary conditions.
+Fishing vessels commonly have ammonia leaks because they have large ammonia-based refrigeration systems, used to store fish products at sea.
+When the system begins leaking ammonia, it can cause crew injuries, including lung damage, industrial asthma, or other pulmonary conditions, or can result in an explosion.

 Ammonia Leak Injury Attorneys | Washington, Alaska, California and Oregon

-If you are a member of the crew of a vessel involved in an explosion or fire and sustained an injury, you need the assistance of a practiced maritime attorney.
-You may feel frustrated and confused by the complexity of the legal process in order to obtain compensation.
-Thankfully, our maritime and admiralty lawyers at Anderson Carey Williams & Neidzwski, LLP handle a variety of serious vessel explosion claims, including explosions on vessels caused by ammonia leaks, diesel fires, and gas leaks.
+If you are a crew member of a vessel involved in an ammonia-related accident and have sustained an injury, you need the assistance of a practiced maritime attorney.
+You may feel frustrated and confused by the complexity of the legal process you must go through in order to obtain compensation.
+Thankfully, our maritime and admiralty lawyers at Anderson Carey Williams & Neidzwski, LLP handle a variety of injuries caused by ammonia leaks on a vessel.

 Information Center